-3.2 Step 1: The CCS will first distinguish if the agreement is made between competing or non-competing undertakings.
-In general, agreements between non-competitors pose significantly smaller risks to competition than agreements between competitors.
-In order to determine the competitive relationship between the undertakings, it is necessary to examine whether the undertakings would have been actual or potential competitors in the absence of the agreement.
-The CCS will review the competitive relationship between the undertakings at the time the agreement is made.
+3.2 Step 1: The CCCS will first distinguish if the agreement is made between competing or non-competing undertakings.
+In general, agreements between non-competitors pose significantly smaller risks to competition than agreements between competitors. would have been actual or potential competitors in the absence of the agreement.
+The CCCS will review the competitive relationship between the undertakings at the time the agreement is made.

-Step 2: The CCS will then consider if the agreement and the licensing restraints restrict actual or potential competition that would have existed in their absence.
-The CCS will consider the impact on both inter-technology competition (i.e. competition between undertakings using different technologies) and intra-technology competition (i.e. competition between undertakings using the same technology).
+Step 2: The CCCS will then consider if the agreement and the licensing restraints restrict actual or potential competition that would have existed in their absence.
+The CCCS will consider the impact on both inter-technology competition (i.e. competition between undertakings using different technologies) and intra-technology competition (i.e. competition between undertakings using the same technology).

-Step 3: The CCS will consider if an agreement that falls within the scope of the section 34 prohibition may, on balance, have a net economic benefit.2 An agreement may have a net economic benefit, where it contributes to improving production or distribution or promoting technical or economic progress and it does not impose on the undertakings concerned the possibility of eliminating competition in respect of a substantial part of the goods or services in question.
-An order will be made by the Minister under the Third Schedule ('proposed exclusion for individual agreements') to create an exclusion for individual agreements possessing these characteristics.
-Agreements falling within this proposed exclusion will be excluded by virtue of section 35 of the Act, no prior decision by the CCS to that effect being required.
+Step 3: The CCCS will consider if an agreement that falls within the scope of the section 34 prohibition may, on balance, have a net economic benefit.1 An agreement may have a net economic benefit, where it contributes to improving production or distribution or promoting technical or economic progress and it does not impose on the undertakings concerned the possibility of eliminating competition in respect of a substantial part of the goods or services in question.
+Such an agreement will be excluded by virtue of section 35 of the Act, no prior decision by the CCCS to that effect being required.